CertIZDAT/russian-trusted-root-ca-analyzer/README.md

 Authority.
 There are concerns that Russian Certificate Authorities may issue additional private keys for agencies such as the FSB, etc.

-### TLDR;

-A dataset of 21697 sites was analysed.

-- Government associated sites:
-    - 1027 sites require a Russian Trusted CA.
-    - 200 sites use self-signed certificates issued in Russia.
-- Social important sites:
-    - 1 site require a Russian Trusted CA.
-    - 206 sites use self-signed certificates issued in Russia.
-- Top-100 sites in Russia:
-    - 1 site require a Russian Trusted CA.
-    - 0 sites use self-signed certificates issued in Russia.

 ## Results

 There are several directories in the `results/`:

-- [results/government](results/government) – list of results for russian government associated sites;
+- [results/government/](results/government) – list of results for russian government associated sites;
-- [results/social](results/social) – list of results for russian government associated sites;
+- [results/social/](results/social) – list of results for russian government associated sites;
-- [results/top](results/top) – list of results for russian government associated sites.
+- [results/top/](results/top) – list of results for russian government associated sites.

 There are several files in each directory: